nextgis/docs_ngmobile/source/main.rst

 Map settings include:

-* Show/hide Status bar
+* Show/hide Status info panel
-* The way current location displays (show position and accuracy, show only position, do not show position)
+* The way current location displays (show current location, show marker, how marker & accuracy radius)
 * Show mini compass
 * Do not turn off the screen when map displays - works only on the map screen
 * Show/hide zoom control buttons
+* Show scale ruler
+* Show measuring button
 * Coordinates format (for coordinates in Status bar and other dialogs and screens)
 * Map background (light, dark, neutral)
 * Map path (here you can specify a path where map and layers data will be stored)